 - Reduced Consumer Protection: HECMs are subject to certain regulations which mandate that they look out for consumers.
 Proprietary reverse mortgages are not.
 With limited consumer protection available, the risk of taking on a proprietary reverse mortgage can be elevated.

-Truehold’s Sale-Leaseback: A More Predictable Path to Your Home Equity
+Truehold’s Sell and Stay Transaction: A More Predictable Path to Your Home Equity

 Despite their reputation, reverse mortgages can be a great way to access home equity and find some added flexibility in retirement.
 And with government-backed reverse mortgages like HECMs available to homeowners, it’s clear that there are methods of accessing your home equity that can contradict the preconceived notion of reverse mortgages.
-Still, for the most predictable, straightforward, and flexible path to your home equity, Truehold’s sale-leaseback may be the best option.
+Still, for the most predictable, straightforward, and flexible path to your home equity, Truehold’s sell and stay transaction may be the best option.

-Unlike reverse mortgages, which require repayment with interest, our sale-leaseback allows you to access your home equity debt-free, with no strings attached.
+Unlike reverse mortgages, which require repayment with interest, our sell and stay transaction allows you to access your home equity debt-free, with no strings attached.
 And since it functions as a sale, not a loan, there are no limits on the amount of equity you can access.
-You can continue living in your home as a renter for as long as you need –– not until a lender says so –– and move out when you’re ready, with your equity in hand.
+You can continue living in your home as a renter and move out when you’re ready, with your equity in hand.

-Ready to learn more about our sale-leaseback?
-Connect with a Truehold advisor and get a cash offer on your home within 48 hours.
+Ready to learn more about our sell and stay transaction?
+Connect with a Truehold representative and get a cash offer on your home within 48 hours.

 Sources: